-• Always return the carriage to the lowest level when the VRC is not in use.
+Always return the carriage to the lowest level when the VRC is not in use.

 - Passengers are not permitted.
 Riding may result in death or serious personal injury. - This equipment can be dangerous if not used properly.
-Allow only competent adults who have been properly trained and authorized personnel to operate this equipment. - This equipment must be maintained to ensure safety.
-Allow only properly trained personnel to service the equipment.
-Implement a routine safety inspection plan and follow the recommended preventive maintenance schedule in the owner's manual.
+Allow only competent adults who have been properly trained and authorized personnel to operate this equipment.

-- Falling hazard!
+- Falling Hazard!
 Close all gates before the carriage is moved.
 Never leave the lift unattended with the gates in the open position.
-Never close gates when a person is on the carriage or within the fenced area. - Place the load in the center of the lift platform to avoid shifting loads.
+Never close gates when a person is on the carriage or within the fenced area. - Avoid Shifting Loads!
+Place the load in the center of the carriage platform to avoid shifting loads.
 Lock rolling casters in place.
 Make sure that any portion of the load does not overhang the perimeter of the carriage.
 Prevent unstable load conditions.